This page contains two workflows for doing research with digital sources.

 Measure and Refactor Constantly.
 Make continuous small improvements to your methods.

 A Workflow for Digital Research Using Open Source Tools in a Debian Linux Virtual Machine

 In my graduate digital research methods class, I am pairing this workflow with readings from William E. Shotts, Jr., The Linux Command Line: A Complete Introduction (No Starch Press, 2012).
 Here is a sample syllabus.
-Thanks to Devon Elliott and Ian Milligan for suggestions and improvements.
+Thanks to Devon Elliott, Mary Beth Start and Ian Milligan for suggestions and improvements.